-University of North Carolina alum and Clinton, Maryland, native Ty Lawson hosted an invite-only NBA-draft party Thursday night at The Park.
+What: University of North Carolina alum and Clinton, Maryland, native Ty Lawson’s invite-only NBA-draft party.

 Where: The Park at Fourteenth’s exclusive fourth-floor lounge.